Recently one of the Hubspot Partners I work with asked a great question. "Are most Inbound

 Question #1: Do most successful Inbound Marketing Agencies focus on all industries or a single industry?

-This article is about how to go after them.
+However, many agencies do consider targeting verticals.
+If you are one of them, this article is about how to go after them.

 Questions #2: How do I go after verticals?